OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 ### Docker rolling application updates

 :::success
 For the sake of simplicity, I am doing this exercise from the command line.
-But there are production-ready setups to automate this which feature the definition of your services in either a `Docker Compose` or `Stack` files.
+But there are production-ready setups to automate this, which feature the definition of your services in either a `Docker Compose` or `Stack` files.
 :::

 Firstly, to see the Docker image of this running standalone, we'll run it locally with the following command: